microsoft/reverse-proxy/docs/docfx/articles/getting_started.md

 The configuration for YARP is defined in the appsettings.json file.
 See [Configuration Files](configfiles.md) for details.

-The configuration can also be provided programatically.
+The configuration can also be provided programmatically.
 See [Configuration Providers](configproviders.md) for details.

 You can find out more about the available configuration options by looking at [ProxyRoute](xref:Microsoft.ReverseProxy.Abstractions.ProxyRoute) and [Cluster](xref:Microsoft.ReverseProxy.Abstractions.Cluster).